 Local coffee shops are hubs for college students, professionals passing through on their way to the next meeting, freelancers working on their own terms, and retirees shooting the breeze over their favorite cuppa.
 Who doesn’t want to spend time in a coffee shop?

 In fact, we’d go so far as to say the sign of a great town is having an excellent coffee shop or two.
 You know the places.
 They smell great, have coveted window seats, and offer top-notch, near-perfect coffee.
-We’re proud to have five just like that in Staunton.
-Come sit and sip.
+We’re proud to have six just like that in Staunton.
+Come sit and sip awhile.

 The By & By | 140 E. Beverley Street